-- Commit to addressing the urgent need to respect and promote the inherent rights of Indigenous peoples, including their rights to the land, territories, and resources. - 2.
-Keep Sooke affordable; provide housing choices for all. - 3.
+- 1. Commit to addressing the urgent need to respect and promote the inherent rights of Indigenous peoples, including their rights to the land, territories, and resources. - 2.
+Provide housing choices for all. - 3.
 Equally honour diverse identities and lived experiences including those of equity-seeking people in services, public spaces, and the built environment. - 4.
 Create a safe and resilient community for all.